emoral435/emoral435/README.md

 * Previously employed @ [Nextcloud](https://nextcloud.com/) as a Student Software Engineer 😃💙

 > [!NOTE]\
-> I'm a current student at the University of Illinois Urbana-Champaign studying mathematics and computer science!
+> I'm a student at the University of Illinois Urbana-Champaign studying mathematics and computer science!
 Projects found in repositories are started once the pre-planning and white-boarding is done, and the next iterations or branches are planned once I think up of cooler ideas to add.

 <!-- My Social Medias -->